Ephenia/Pokeclicker-Scripts/README.md

 **If you are looking to have something specific created or have any inquiries, feel free to contact me directly (contact info on profile) OR [open and create an issue](https://github.com/Ephenia/Pokeclicker-Scripts/issues).
 More scripts and things that I create will be added in due time.**

 **Vanilla scripts** are purely for automation or other QoL things.<br>
-**Custom scripts** are able to do or change things that aren't within the bounds of the vanilla game.
+**Custom scripts** are able to do or change things that aren't within the bounds of the vanilla game or they may be considered more cheatyy.

 # Vanilla Scripts
 1. [**Additional Visual Settings** ](//github.com/Ephenia/Pokeclicker-Scripts#additional-visual-settings-additionalvisualsettingsjs)